SeaBee-no/annotation/README.md

-# annotation
+# SeaBee Annotation

-Notes and scripts describing the SeaBee annotation workflow
+Notes and scripts describing the SeaBee annotation workflow.